Visit our Photo Gallery to see what our lifts can do! Click here: Photo Gallery

 Do the following before you place your order and be ready to communicate this information.

 - Measure the space available for the lift.
 All of our lift dimensions can be customized, but…. the standard lift footprint is 43″ deep and 52″ wide.
-The standard gates are 36″ wide and will need space to swing open.
+The standard gates are 36″ long and will need space to swing open.
 The gate opening is 34″ wide.
 The lift is 91″ high.

 - Decide how long the long power cord will need to be for your situation.
 Remember that it must reach from the hoist motor at the top of the column to your nearest usable power outlet.